shlrley/amazon_bestsellers/README.md

-# amazon_bestsellers and other datasets
+# Amazon bestselling books and other datasets

 Dataset for use as part of the DSCI 320 final visualization project.
 University of British Columbia, 2023.